wichopy/serverless-oauth2-blog-post/blogpost.md

-## Intro

-While working on QUID's core features we're simultaneously testing them out on our own experiemental app ideas.
-Apps today have the luxury of being able to easily talk to each other using API's.
-Popular companies such as Github, Google, and Facebook make it really easy for developers to securely access a user's data.
-The main driving technology behind this is OAuth2.
+While working on QUID's core features, we're simultaneously testing them out on our own experiemental app ideas.
+Apps today have the luxury of being able to easily talk to each other using API's, and popular companies such as Github, Google, and Facebook make it really easy for developers to securely access a user's data.
+The main technology behind this is OAuth2.

 This post will be looking at how to implement auth in a serverless architecture.
 One thing to note is I will be using client libraries and not implementing the OAuth2 mechanisms on my own.
 That will come in a later post.